 When pain is a source of fear, anger, or grief, it usually hurts more.
 Cancer patients may experience worse pain, because they fear it means their disease is worsening or that they may be dying.
 Because your thoughts about your pain have a major effect on how bad it feels, it can help to change your thoughts.
 For example, you might try changing a negative thought such as, “This pain keeps me from doing everything I like,” to a more realistic, positive one such as, “This pain makes it harder to do things, but I can sometimes find different ways to do them.”
 Doing this can actually turn down your pain level.

 Certain drugs that affect the brain can help to control chronic pain.
-Antidepressants in the class of drugs known as selective serotonin reuptake inhibitors (SSRIs), which including duloxetine (Cymbalta), are often prescribed for pain.
+Antidepressants in the class of drugs known as selective serotonin reuptake inhibitors (SSRIs), which include duloxetine (Cymbalta), are often prescribed for pain.
 So are tricyclic antidepressants (TCAs) such as amitriptyline (Elavil).
 SSRIs often boost energy, while TCAs can make you sleepy.
-According to the Harvard Medical School Web site, “Some physicians prescribe an SSRI during the day and amitriptyline at bedtime for pain patients.”
+According to the Harvard Medical School website, “Some physicians prescribe an SSRI during the day and amitriptyline at bedtime for pain patients.”

 Narcotic medicines, which include opiates such as morphine and synthetics such as oxycodone, are sometimes given for pain.
 Narcotics dampen all senses, not just pain.
 Because of side effects including sleepiness, constipation, and addiction, they are less often used for chronic pain than they used to be.
 But they are still very helpful for some people, and most chronic pain specialists will prescribe them.